sftcd/happykey/README.md

 ``hpke_enc()`` also produces output that matches the relevant CFRG test vectors.

-I this the code now supports all ciphersuites from draft-02 of the spec, but I still need to get the NIST curve stuff actually working ( I gotta figure out how to combine a public key buffer and group id to make a key;-)
+The code supports all ciphersuites from draft-02 of the spec, and verifies with the test vectors.
+(See below.)

 The default ciphersuite is x25519/hkdf-sha256/aes128gcm.
 To specify other suites use "-c 3,2,1" to pick KEM number 3, KDF number 2 and AEAD number 1 from